 Manjushri, the bodhisattva of wisdom, leads the child Sudhana on his quest for enlightenment.

 This triptych is a rare example of Yuan Buddhist painting.
-The center panel depicts the historic Buddha Shakyamuni flanked by two attending bodhisattvas.
-This panel, which hangs on right right, features Manjushri, the bodhisattva of wisdom, riding a lion.
-The panel on the left features Samantabhadra, the bodhisattva of universal virtue, riding an elephant.
-Included in the symmetrical configuration are also the two disciples of the Buddha, Ananada and Kasyapa, two foreigners who attend the bodhisattvas’ lion and elephant, and a youth and a female worshiper, all of whom seek enlightenment from the bohisattvas.
+It depicts the historic Buddha Shakyamuni flanked by two attending bodhisattvas, Manjushri (the bodhisattva of wisdom, riding a lion) and Samantabhadra (the bodhisattva of universal virtue, riding an elephant).
+Below them are others seeking enlightenment: two disciples of the Buddha (Ananada and Kasyapa), two non-Chinese people, a boy with topknots, and a female worshiper.

 The clouds above and around the divine beings form one scene that illustrates Shakyamuni’s sermon from the Lotus Sutra.
 This text became an important basis for Buddhist faith throughout East Asia and was central to the Mahayana school of Buddhism.